-In the early 1980’s, I attended a revolutionary conference for scientists who specialize in the brain and nervous system called, “The Ever-changing Brain.”
+In the early 1980s, I attended a revolutionary conference for scientists who specialize in the brain and nervous system called, “The Ever-Changing Brain.”
 New information was being discovered about the nature of our brain and central nervous system that corroborated strongly with what the ancient spiritual traditions of yoga said about the brain’s ability to change.
 According to the old scientific model in the West, the brain didn’t change much during a person’s lifetime.
 The brain developed through childhood and adolescence and somewhere around age twenty, it was thought, our brain cells began to die off without being replaced.
 After that, it was a race to see how many brain cells you would lose before you died!
 It was pretty grim.

 The brain isn’t a static, “fixed-in-concrete” organ

 At this conference, we were presented with hard scientific data to show that the brain isn’t a static, “fixed-in-concrete” organ.
 In some of the very early experiments, researchers found that not only does the brain change in response to how it’s being used but responds vigorously by changing both its structure and its function.
 We’ve known for centuries that if you were not in the habit of exercising and you began lifting weights or performing some other form of vigorous physical activity, your muscles will begin to increase in size and will become stronger.
-Likewise, it was found, with the brain that it changes its structure and function depending on how it’s used.
+Likewise, it was found, with the brain; it changes its structure and function depending on how it’s used.

 For example, suppose you decided one day that you wanted to become a world-class musician, but you had never previously studied music.
 How is your brain going to help you respond to your new musical interest?
 It does so in several ways.
 In that part of the brain concerned with music, brain cells begin to increase in number.
 Secondly, the interconnections between the cells in that part of the brain also increase dramatically.
 Thirdly, brain cells located near the musically related area are “recruited” to help with musical abilities.
-Imagine a computer automatically increasing its (RAM) random access memory.
+Imagine a computer automatically increasing its random access memory (RAM).
 A computer can’t do this unless you buy a new RAM memory chip.
 But the brain, because of its ability to change, makes the necessary changes automatically!

 Two important areas of the brain of particular interest to yogis are the frontal lobes in the area of the forehead right above the eyebrows, and the limbic system deep inside the brain.
 How those two areas function influence greatly who you are: your behavior, your thinking, and what you’re going to do with your life.
 We can see on brain scans that when brain function in these areas is abnormal, a person’s behavior tends also to be abnormal.